Tag Archives: epistemology

 23&Me says I’m 96.4% “Iranian, Caucasian & Mesopotamian”:

-Does that make me “white” or “middle-eastern” on the US Census?
-When people ask if I’m Middle-Eastern, what question am I actually answering?
+Does that make me “white” or “Middle Eastern” on the US Census?
+When people ask if I’m Middle Eastern, what question am I actually answering?
 (And no, just saying “I’m Persian” or “My parents are from Iran” does not tend to clarify things for them, because this is not something most who ask know themselves!)
-I’ve always passed as white (other than in airports, at least), so most of the time it seems weird to call myself Middle-Eastern, though my dad and brother are far more obviously from the Middle East, and my dad in particular has lived a very different life as a result of that.
+I’ve almost always passed as white (other than in airports, at least), so most of the time it seems weird to call myself Middle Eastern.
+My dad and brother are far more obviously from the Middle East, and my dad in particular has lived a very different life as a result of that.
 I get clocked as Jewish once in a while, but only once in a way that made my life feel endangered.

 The point is there’s nothing at the heart of the generally asked question “what ethnicity” I am.
 Knowing my parents are Iranian would tell you some things about the kinds of food I enjoy and am used to, but not exclusively.
 I was raised Jewish, and that would again indicate some things about food familiarity and what holidays I’m familiar with.
 But when it comes to who I am, as a person, the pattern of thoughts and behaviors that make up me, it’s a nonsense question that, in a perfect world, I wouldn’t even have to consider.
-As with gender, I’m lucky enough that on most days I don’t have to, unless I’m filling out a form of some kind.
+This isn’t true for everyone!
+But as with gender, when it comes to ethnicity, I’m lucky enough that on most days I don’t have to even think about this unless I’m filling out a form of some kind.

 Back to gender.
 Because we were raised in a culture too lazy and biased to come up with words for “XY chromosomes” that means something different from “male presenting” and another word for “identifies with this bundle of cultural-specific gender stereotypes” and so on, we waste hours and hours, millions of collective hours, we waste blood and sweat and tears, on stupid debates about whether people should be called “men” or “women,” and the question of whether those should be the only two options takes the backseat, while the question of how much it actually matters compared to how we treat each other is talked around or ignored.

-There are SOME non-stupid questions in that space.
+There are some non-stupid questions in that space.
 There are some non-stupid considerations that have to be navigated once in a while in society where something similar to the concept of “gender” or “sex” is important, particularly in medical contexts, dating contexts, physical competitions, etc.

-But these are 1 in 100, 1 in 1,000, probably really 1 in 1,000,000 what people actually care about when you examine society’s insistence on how lazy we can collectively get away with being when thinking and talking about each other, and certainly don’t have any relationship to the various hysterias that lawmakers tend to leverage when deciding which bouts of cultural fears or ignorance are most politically expedient to them.
+But these are 1 in 100, 1 in 1,000, probably really 1 in 1,000,000 what people actually care about when you examine society’s insistence on being as lazy as we can collectively get away with being when thinking and talking about each other, and certainly don’t have any relationship to the various hysterias that lawmakers tend to leverage when deciding which bouts of cultural fears or ignorance are most politically expedient to them.

-In my ideal world we all have pills we can take to transform in to any body shape we want anyway, or a menu in a simulation that lets us be anything we want, and anything that takes us even a tiny step in that direction is better than things that keep us stuck.
+In my ideal world we all have pills we can take to transform into any body shape we want anyway, or a menu in a simulation that lets us be anything we want, and anything that takes us even a tiny step in that direction is better than things that keep us stuck.
 Which means I’m always happy to call other people whatever personal-identity-labels they’d prefer to be called, even if I slip up sometimes due to pattern-matching visual gendertropes, or accessing cached memories of a person.

 As for myself, over the course of my life I’ve responded to “Damon,” “נתן,” “Max,” and “Daystar,” and I honestly don’t really have a preference with what you call me; just how you treat me.